 28:57 – Summary

-Over the years, I’ve worked with hundreds of business owners, those starting out and those in business for years already.
+Over the years, I’ve worked with hundreds of business owners, both those who are just starting their path and many who are entrepreneurial veterans.
 Inevitably, when we talk about marketing and advertising to generate sales, I often hear clients say things like, “Marketing doesn’t work.
 Or they’ll say, “Advertising doesn’t work.”
 Newbies will often tell me that they can build a better business through word of mouth than they can with marketing.
-Similarly, some seasoned business owners will tell me about how many thousands of dollars they’ve “wasted” on advertising.
+Similarly, some of the more seasoned business owners will tell me about how many thousands of dollars they’ve “wasted” on advertising.

 Oftentimes, I find that business owners don’t understand the difference between the terms “marketing” and “advertising.”
 In fact, many entrepreneurs use the words interchangeably.
 I’d even say that if you ask 20 business experts to explain the difference between the two words, you’ll get 20 different explanations.
 However, for new business owners operating on a shoe-string budget, it’s important to understand the difference between marketing and advertising.
 You must know that the words are not synonymous.